sysfatal/sysfatal.github.io/polyglottar-en.md

 Nevertheless, there are
 some weird file types that don't put the *magic number* at offset 0.
-One of them is a very popular command for UNIX geeks (like me): TAR.
-It's an old file archiver used in UNIX (it was used for tape backups).
+One of them is very popular for UNIX geeks (like me): TAR.
+It's an old file archiver used in UNIX (a .tgz file is a compressed tar).

 This post describes a TAR+ELF polyglot PoC: **polyglottar**.
-The file is identified and can be used as a TAR, but it's also an ELF binary that can be executed in a Linux system.
+This file is identified and can be used as a TAR, but it's also an ELF binary that can be executed in a Linux system.